codesharedot/quantum-resistant-ledger-price/README.md

-# skycoin price
+# commerceblock price

-Gets the skycoin price with Python (from JSON).
+Gets the commerceblock price with Python (from JSON).

 https://pythonbasics.org